Destination Wedding Planning: The Venue Selection Process

-In Dallas, signing a venue contract regularly involves asking a lot of questions, such as requesting a cost estimate for all the food and beverage to make sure everything makes sense for the budget, finding out about certain rules (Are sparkler exits allowed, for instance?
+In Ohio, signing a venue contract regularly involves asking a lot of questions, such as requesting a cost estimate for all the food and beverage to make sure everything makes sense for the budget, finding out about certain rules (Are sparkler exits allowed, for instance?
 Are you required to use in-house lighting and A/V companies?), and learning about perks (such as a complimentary wedding night suite).
-This takes some time, but after that contract is signed, in most cases we can move on to research multiple resources for the rest of the team, such as entertainment, photography, floral, etc. As long as we're only working with insured, experienced vendors, we don't typically have to look into these vendors before booking the venue in Dallas (except for a few all-inclusive local venues, which is a post for another day).
+This takes some time, but after that contract is signed, in most cases we can move on to research multiple resources for the rest of the team, such as entertainment, photography, floral, etc. As long as we're only working with experienced vendors, we don't typically have to look into these vendors before booking the venue in Ohio (except for a few all-inclusive local venues, which is a post for another day).

 In many cases with destination weddings, however, the venue has quite a bit of control over your whole team, especially in the case of all-inclusive resort weddings.
 You must find out costs and vendors for all the items you'll want before you sign the venue contract.

 Here are just 2 examples showing why this is so important: